GregGitHub57/MapDETools/README.md

 6. Load MapDETools.

 # Demo Notebook
-We provide a Demo file included some selected highlights example in the purpose of introducing the functionality of MapDE algorithm and illustrate the present advantages and future developments in the MapDETools.
+We provide a Demo file included some selected highlights example in the purpose of introducing the functionality of the MapDE algorithm and illustrate the present advantages and future developments in the MapDETools.

 # Note from the authors:
 The MapDETools package is in progress.
-The provided version is the result of our research steps.
-The public version needs cleaning and debugging steps.
-We would greatly appreciate for any suggestions and comments that help us to improve the quality of the user version which supposed to integrate into Ma¬ple.
+The provided version is the result of our research.
+We would greatly appreciate for any suggestions and comments that help us to improve the quality of the user version.